Where is the Tutoring Center located?

-The Tutoring Center usually has administrative staff available weekdays 8:30 a.m. to 4:30 p.m.
+The Tutoring Center office hours are usually weekdays from 8:30 a.m. to 4:30 p.m.

 When are tutors available?

 Each tutor has a different set of hours when they are available to assist students.
-Usually, tutors are available at a variety of times morning, afternoon, and/or evening daily except for Saturdays.
-In addition, NightOWL online tutoring has tutors available 7 p.m. - midnight, Sundays through Thursdays.
+Usually, tutoring sessions are possible at various times morning, afternoon, and evening daily except for Saturdays.
+In addition, NightOWL online tutors are available 7 p.m. - midnight, Sundays through Thursdays.

 How do I find out who can help me and when?

-The Tutoring Center publishes a schedule that lists tutors and their hours with the courses or subjects that they can tutor.
-This schedule is posted both on the college website and on a bulletin board in the Tutoring Center.
-It is updated regularly throughout the semester as new tutors are hired and as tutors need to change their hours.
+The Tutoring Center publishes a Tutoring Schedule that lists tutors and their hours with the courses or subjects they can tutor.
+This schedule is also posted in the Tutoring Center.
+It is updated most weeks during the fall and spring semesters as new tutors are hired and when tutors need to change their hours.

 Who are the tutors?

-Professional tutors have already completed at least a bachelor’s degree, whereas peer tutors are currently enrolled students at the college.
+Professional tutors have already completed a bachelor’s degree or higher, whereas peer tutors are currently enrolled students at the college.

 Do I have to book an appointment to meet with a tutor?